 Slow Cooker Christmas Fudge will bring Santa and the Reindeer to your door!
-This chocolate fudge is as easy as set and forget and stir a few times.
+This chocolate fudge is as easy as set and forget.
 It makes the perfect Christmas Gift recipe as well as a fun holiday recipe everyone will love!

 Put a smile on the faces of work colleagues, family and friends by whipping up thie Slow Cooker Christmas Fudge.
 It is smooth, creamy and delicious.